BalagoniNuthin/Business-Insights-360/README.md

 ---

-## Introduction to AtliQ Hardware:
+## Introduction to Nicolas Hardware:
 **Domain:** Consumer Goods | **Functions:** Finance, Sales, Marketing, Supply Chain and Executive

-- AtliQ Hardwares is company that sells computer hardware and peripherals like PC, mouse, printer etc. to clients across the world.
+- Nicolas Hardwares is company that sells computer hardware and peripherals like PC, mouse, printer etc. to clients across the world.
 - They have a major B2B business model wherein they sell to stores like Croma, Best Buy, Staples, Flipkart etc. who then sell it to the end users (consumers).
 These stores are their main customers.
 - They sell through 3 channels: Retailer, Direct and Distributor.
-- AtliQ Hardwares’s Customers are of two types.
+- Nicolas Hardwares’s Customers are of two types.
 Both these Platforms are called Retailer channels.
   1. Brick & Mortar Customer: Actual physical stores e.g. Croma, Best Buy
   2. E-commerce Customer: Online websites E.g. Amazon, Flipkart
-- AtliQ Hardwares also has a minor B2C business model wherein they own stores: AtliQ E-store and AtliQ Exclusive.
+- Nicolas Hardwares also has a minor B2C business model wherein they own stores: Nicolas E-store and Nicolas Exclusive.
 These are called Direct channels.
 - They also have Distributors in some countries with restricted trade.
 E.g. Neptune

 ## Project Objective:
-AltiQ Hardware, a global leader in computers and accessories, faced unexpected losses after opening a store in America.
+Nicolas Hardware, a global leader in computers and accessories, faced unexpected losses after opening a store in America.
 These setbacks were identified to be caused due to reliance on outdated methods such as Excel for data analysis.
 To address this issue, the company's leadership recognized the need for a transformative approach to leveraging data for informed decision-making.
-With competitors boasting robust analytics teams, AltiQ Hardware recognizes the urgent need to develop its analytics capabilities using Power BI to thrive in the industry.
+With competitors boasting robust analytics teams, Nicolas Hardware recognizes the urgent need to develop its analytics capabilities using Power BI to thrive in the industry.

 To outshine competitors, they've adopted Power BI for analytics with 1.8 million transaction records from Excel, CSV, and MySQL.
 The Power BI Dashboard includes:
 - Home Page: Central navigation for Dashboard.